B0ney/xmodits/README.md

 ## How to Use

 ### Windows:
-you simply drag and drop a supported module(s) onto the binary.
+You simply drag and drop a module(s) onto the binary.

-If successfull, a folder with a similar name to the module should appear.
+If successful, a folder with a similar name to the module should appear.

-### In the terminal (Linux):
+NOTE: xmodits will place the ripped samples wherever the program is located.

+### Linux:

 ```
 xmodits <module path> [destination folder]